Nishant18S/HacknoTricks-HackOrbit/README.md

-# 🌟 Frontend - HacknoTricks HackOrbit
+# 🌟 HacknoTricks HackOrbit

-This is the **Frontend** part of the HacknoTricks HackOrbit project.
-It includes all user interface pages, department-specific modules (as folders), and chatbot functionality.
+This is the **Frontend and Database** part of the HacknoTricks HackOrbit project.
+It includes all user interface pages, department-specific modules (as folders), chatbot functionality and Complete Database Structure.

 ---